The next-generation operating system for the Apple Watch launched on September 13, 2016.

 - watchOS 3, which debuted on September 13, 2016, brings a dedicated Breathe app, instant-launch apps, a dock with favorite apps, a new Control Center, and more.

 - Control Center

 What's New in watchOS 3

-The newest version of the watchOS operating system, watchOS 3, was introduced at the Worldwide Developers Conference on June 13, 2016 and launched to the public on September 13. watchOS 3 is a significant update to the operating system, introducing new apps, new watch faces, and impressive performance improvements.
-According to Apple, "it's going to feel like a whole new watch."
+The latest version of the watchOS operating system, watchOS 3, was first introduced at the Worldwide Developers Conference on June 13, 2016, and was made available to the public on September 13, 2016. watchOS 3 is a significant update to the operating system, introducing new apps, new watch faces, and impressive performance improvements.

 Navigation has been improved, with left and right swipes now used to change the watch face.
 A revamped Control Center with more information is available when swiping upwards on the Apple Watch screen.

 Activity sharing is new in watchOS 3, allowing Apple Watch owners to share their workout and activity information with friends to compete and stay motivated.
 New activity-based Smart Replies in the app are available to communicate with friends and family over activity achievements.

 There are settings in the Activity app to customize workouts and activities for Wheelchair users, with wheelchair pushes contributing to all-day calorie goals and "time to roll" notifications instead of "time to stand" notifications.

 A Breathe app is designed to guide Apple Watch owners through daily deep breathing sessions to cut down on stress and induce relaxation, and there are also new Reminders and Find My Friends apps.

 There are three new watch faces available in watchOS 3, including Minnie Mouse (able to announce the time), a simple numerical face, and an Activity face that shows activity rings.
 Some of the existing watch faces are also now able to work with more complications.